 Beneficial Bancorp Moving Average:

 BNCL stock price movements can be forecasted by using triggers based on moving averages, which are also some of the simplest technical indicators.
 The way the averages are calculated in each of the 2 popular cases, that is SMA and EMA varies, however the interpretation of Beneficial Bancorp chart patterns after the calculations remain the same.
-The 100 day moving average of 17.09 is above the last closing price of 16.85.
+The 100 day moving average of 15.57 is below the last closing price of 15.6.
 A rise in trend over the long term indicates a long term uptrend.
 Similarly a falling BNCL moving average implies that Beneficial Bancorp stock price is falling.

 Beneficial Bancorp Bollinger Bands: